tamberg/fhnw-iot-project-example/README.md

 > * 10' presentation of the project at Demo Day.
 > * Slides, source code and setup steps on GitHub.
 > * Both team members are able to explain the project.

-It's a temperature and humidity monitoring system with configurable alerts.

 See [use cases](#use-cases) and [reference model](#reference-model) below.